-(26) “Qualifying Adoptive Employee” means a full-time or part-time employee of a state agency who is paid from regular salary appropriations or who otherwise meets the employer’s definition of a regular rather than temporary employee and who adopts a child pursuant to Chapter 63, F.A.C.
+(26) “Qualifying Adoptive Employee” means a full-time, part-time or retired employee receiving retirement benefits of a state agency who is paid from regular salary or retirement appropriations or who otherwise meets the employer’s definition of a regular rather than temporary employee and who adopts a child pursuant to chapter 63.
 For purposes of this definition, the term includes instructional personnel, as defined in Section 1012.01, F.S., employed by the Florida School for the Deaf and the Blind.

 (25) “Relative” means “relative” as defined in Section 39.01(63) (60), F.S.